 Per the AAP, supply is fine if:5

 If those are in place, the evening cluster is not a supply problem.
-Supplementing during the cluster tells your body to make less milk tomorrow, the opposite of what the cluster is asking for.2 Our feeding guide walks through the supply-and-demand logic in more detail.
+Cutting a cluster short can throw off that supply-and-demand rhythm, which is the opposite of what the cluster is asking for.5 Our feeding guide walks through the supply-and-demand logic in more detail.

 Cluster feeding with formula or pumped bottles

 Formula-fed and bottle-fed babies cluster too.
-Tiny stomach, evening fussiness, growth spurts all still apply.
+The tiny stomach and the evening fussiness still apply.

 For bottle amounts by age, see how much formula by age.